iamJRD/restaurant-php/README.md

 * _DELETE is not enabled_
 * _PATCH does not properly change cuisine type in database so when going back to homepage after "updating", the cuisine type remains what is was before the "update"._
+* _Watch out for  cuisine vs cuisineS in app routing and twig rendering.
+There are inconsistencies_

 ## Support and contact details